xartaiusx/Mobile-Game-Concept/README.md

 Phase 1 — Vertical Slice (Current)

-✅ Playable classes with movement and combat.
+✅ Playable classes with movement, combat, and rhythm hooks.

 ✅ Enemy AI for melee, ranged, and bosses.